-As an expression of our Christian values, Messiah College is committed to creating an atmosphere of dignity and respect for all people by fostering a learning, living, and working environment free from harassment.
+As an expression of our Christian values, Messiah University is committed to creating an atmosphere of dignity and respect for all people by fostering a learning, living, and working environment free from harassment and/or misconduct.

 As defined in the Equal Employment Opportunity Commission's regulations, the following conduct constitutes harassment: